csebooks/artificial-intelligence/content.en/communicating-perceiving-and-acting/_index.md

 Spam: Wholesale Fashion Watches -57% today.
 Designer watches for cheap ...
 Spam: You can buy ViagraFr$1.85 All Medications at unbeatable prices! ...
-Spam: WE CAN TREAT ANYTHING YOU SUFFER FROM JUST TRUST US ...
+Spam: WE CAN TREAT ANYTHING YOU SUFFER FROM JUST TRUST US...
 Spam: Sta.rt earn*ing the salary yo,u d-eserve by o’btaining the prope,r crede’ntials!

 Ham: The practical significance of hypertree width in identifying more ...
 Ham: Abstract: We will motivate the problem of social identity clustering: ...
 Ham: Good to see you my friend.
 Hey Peter, It was good to hear from you. ...
-Ham: PDS implies convexity of the resulting optimization problem (Kernel Ridge ...
+Ham: PDS implies convexity of the resulting optimization problem Kernel Ridge ...

 From this excerpt we can start to get an idea of what might be good features to include in the supervised learning model.
 Word n-grams such as “for cheap” and “You can buy” seem to be indicators of spam (although they would have a nonzero probability in ham as well).
 Character-level features also seem important: spam is more likely to be all uppercase and to have punctuation embedded in words.
 Apparently the spammers thought that the word bigram “you deserve” would be too indicative of spam, and thus wrote “yo,u d-eserve” instead.
 A character model should detect this.
 We could either create a full character n-gram model of spam and ham, or we could handcraft features such as “number of punctuation marks embedded in words.”